Skip to main content

 • Send every API request with the key in the Authorization header:

 • Create as many keys as you need.
-Delete any key from the Actions column.
+Revoke any key from the Actions column.

-• See REST API for the worked walkthrough.
+• See API keys and MCP for the scope model and REST API for the worked walkthrough.

 Delete client